 The best Steam Deck gaming headsets: Notable mentions

-- Sony WH-1000XM5: This is a fantastic pair of headphones with superb active noise cancelling (ANC).
+- Sony WH-1000XM5: This is a fantastic pair of headphones with superb active noise canceling (ANC).
 If you’re looking for a headset that isn’t built solely for gaming and which is a little more stylish than most, get the XM5 or its older sibling, the WH-1000XM4.

 - Beyerdynamic Tygr 300 R: If you don’t need a headset with a microphone, but still want something built with gaming in mind, this is an excellent option.
 It connects using a 3.5mm headphone jack and is easy to use with the Steam Deck.
 The one caveat is that this headset doesn’t have an included microphone.
 In the future, you may be able to use the Steam Deck’s internal microphone but currently, it is disabled whenever a 3.5mm headphone jack is plugged in.